tawebbcn/bcn-webdev-checklists/retrospectives/en-0618/module-1/en-0618-module1-retrospective-actions.md

 - Tell them about the presentation when we give them the assignment.
 DONE

 ### SHORT CONTENT REVIEWS:
-- Work on more reviews
+- Work on more reviews  DONE

 ### PROJECT DEMO:
 - Prepare a review/exercise that covers different kinds of games and let the students fake plan them as an exercise.
 DONE